viniscoelho/dimpling/README.md

 # dimpling
-A repository containing an heuristic solution for the WMPG
+A repository containing solutions for the WMPG